Publications

 Malo Depincé is a professor in the Faculty of Law and Political Science at the University of Montpellier and director of LICeM.

-Mathilde Cayot is an associate professor at Paul-Valéry University Montpellier 3 and a member of LICeM
+Mathilde Cayot is an associate professor at Paul-Valéry Montpellier 3 University and a member of LICeM

 Readthe related article.

-Contract Compliance Analysis Tool (OACS)
+Stipulation Compliance Analysis Tool (OACS)

 March 2024